 If the loan is denied for credit purposes, another option is to allow the student to borrow additional Unsubsidized loan funds.
 Keep in mind, the additional Unsubsidized loan is very limited and may not replace the full amount of the PLUS loan offer.

-The U.S. Department of Education charges a 4.248% origination fee on all Direct Parent PLUS Loans with their first disbursement prior to October 1st, 2019.
-PLUS loans with their first disbursement on or after October 1st, 2019 will have an origination fee of 4.236% at each disbursement.
+The U.S. Department of Education charges a 4.236% origination fee on all Direct Parent PLUS Loans with each disbursement.

 The Direct Parent PLUS Loan fixed interest rate is 7.6% for loans disbursed between July 1, 2018 and June 30, 2019.
 For loans disbursed on or after July 1, 2019, the interest rate is 7.079%.